khaosdoctor/dynamic-keyboard-poc/README.md

 # Dynamic keyboard proof of concept

-> Case 1: Frontend with static keyboard and plaintext pins
+> Case 2: The pins are stored in plaintext in the database, permutations are done in the frontend but the mapping comes from the backend and changes for every session

 ## What is this?